 the Gross De-Rating Factor for each Capacity Market Unit (FDERATEΩ) where this is the value determined in accordance with paragraph Error!
 Reference source not found., Error!
 Reference source not found. or Error!
 Reference source not found. as applicable (and allowing for paragraph Error!
 Reference source not found.), with the exception that this is to be replaced by the value determined in accordance with paragraph Error!
 Reference source not found., Error!
 Reference source not found. or Error!
 Reference source not found. as applicable in the event that New Capacity is not Awarded Capacity in the Capacity Auction or if all the Awarded Capacity in respect of New Capacity is terminated.
-For the avoidance of doubt, the Gross De-Rating Factor for a Capacity Market Unit which has Qualified in respect of New Capacity does not change solely as a result of it being allocated an amount of Awarded New Capacity in the Capacity Market Unit but the amount allocated is less than the amount of New Capacity Qualified in respect of that Capacity Market Unit; and
+For the avoidance of doubt, the Gross De-Rating Factor for a Capacity Market Unit which has Qualified in respect of New Capacity does not change solely as a result of it being allocated an amount of Awarded New Capacity in the Capacity Market Unit but the amount allocated is less than the amount of New Capacity Qualified in respect of that Capacity Market Unit;

+where paragraph G.3.1.2C or G.3.1.2 D applies or where a change in Technology Class is granted in accordance with section J.5.4 the Gross De-Rating Factor for a Capacity Market unit (FDERATEΩ) shall be re-determined on the same basis as in sub-paragraph (ii) except that it shall use a value of Initial Capacity equal to the Grid Code Commissioned Capacity and an Initial Maximum On Time equal to the Grid Code Commissioned Maximum On Time and the updated Technology Class of the Capacity Market Unit as applicable; and